 CEQ regulations require intergovernmental notifications prior to making any detailed statement of environmental impacts.
 Executive Order (EO) 13175, Consultation and Coordination with Indian Tribal Governments, requires inviting federally recognized Tribes to participate in NEPA and the Section 106 process as Sovereign Nations based on their potential ancestral tie to the Proposed Action area.
 USCG initiated consultation with the State Historic Preservation Officer (SHPO) under Section 106 on August 2, 2021.
 On August 19, 2021, the SHPO requested that the area of potential effects (APE) be expanded to include the entire historic district.
 On October 1, 2021, USCG sent the SHPO a revised APE including the entire district.
-The SHPO notified USCG that they had no objections to the revised APE on October 14, 2021.
-On March 22, 2022, USCG submitted a cultural resources assessment report to the SHPO, and consultation is ongoing.
+The SHPO notified USCG that they had no objections to the revised APE on October 14, 2021, USCG determined that the Proposed Action would have an adverse effect on the Naval Supply Annex Stockton National Historic District, to which the San Joaquin Rail Bridge is a contributing property.
+USCG submitted the determination and supporting documentation to SHPO on March 22, 2022.
+SHPO responded on April 20, 2022, requesting edits to the supporting documentation.
+USCG provided updated documentation on May 23, 2022, and SHPO concurred with USCG determinations on June 2, 2022.
+A Memorandum of Agreement between USCG, the Port, and the SHPO to resolve adverse effects was signed on January 20, 2023 (Appendix K).

-USCG initiated consultation with the Native American Tribes under Section 106 of the National Historic Preservation Act (NHPA) on January 4, 2022, via certified mail.
-The Tribes that were contacted were recommended by the Native American Heritage Center, and include the federally recognized Tribes of Buena Vista Rancheria of Me-Wuk Indians, the California Valley Miwok Tribe, the Ione Band of Miwok Indians, the Tule River Indian Tribe, the United Auburn Rancheria, and the Wilton Rancheria, and the nonfederally recognized Tribes of Wuksache Indian Tribe/Eshom Valley Band, the Sheep Rancheria of Me-Wuk Indians of California, the North Valley Yokuts Tribe, and the Confederated Villages of Lisjan.
+USCG initiated consultation with the Native American Tribes under Section 106 of the National Historic Preservation Act (NHPA) on January 4, 2022, via certified mail (Appendix K).
+The Tribes that were contacted were recommended by the Native American Heritage Center, and include the federally recognized Tribes of Buena Vista Rancheria of Me-Wuk Indians, the California Valley Miwok Tribe, the lone Band of Miwok Indians, the Tule River Indian Tribe, the United Auburn Rancheria, and the Wilton Rancheria, and the nonfederally recognized Tribes of Wuksache Indian Tribe/Eshom Valley Band, the Sheep Rancheria of Me-Wuk Indians of California, the North Valley Yokuts Tribe, and the Confederated Villages of Lisjan.
 On January 14, 2022, the Tribal Historic Preservation Department of the United Auburn Rancheria Tribe determined that the Proposed Action location fell outside of the Tribe's geographic area of traditional and cultural affiliation and opted not to comment on the Proposed Action.
 On March 31, 2022, the Wilton Rancheria Tribe Cultural Preservation Department informed USCG of their wish to participate in consultation.
 On April 14, 2022, USCG sent a letter to the Wilton Rancheria Tribe with the cultural resources assessment report attached and requested a meeting with the Tribe.
-Consultation is ongoing.
+On May 24, 2022, Wilton Rancheria responded and stated that the Tribe would like to close consultation and defer to the Yokuts Tribe.
+On April 6, 2022, the Confederated Villages of Lisjan requested to be a consulting party and requested results of a search of the California Native American Heritage Commission's Sacred Lands File (SLF).
+USCG responded on May 4, 2022, accepting the Tribe's request to act as an additional consulting party and providing the Cultural Resources Assessment.
+The Port provided the SLF results on May 31, 2022.
+USCG held a videoconference with the Tribe on June 1, 2022, to discuss the project.
+At the meeting, Tribal representatives stated that they had no further concerns at the time but would like to be informed of the results of any future geotechnical investigations or construction discoveries.